 - In the case of the community spouse, explain how all resources in excess of the $2,000 resource limit must be transferred to the spouse within 1 year and the requirement to provide verification of this by the first annual review.

-- Why the actions were taken
+- Case actions and why the actions were taken, and

 - A support of eligibility, ineligibility and benefit determination;